jhancock532/Three-JS-Music-Visualiser/README.md

 let controls = new THREE.OrbitControls(camera);                                                   //Determines how the user controls the camera.
 ```
 Note that I use a customised THREE.OrbitControls class, which can be found at https://codepen.io/jhancock532/pen/VdLmvN
 I commented out the line `event.preventDefault();` in the mouse down function, in order to fix a bug with selecting the preset for the dat.GUI (See line 661).
-You won't be able to select a preset in dat.GUI with the original OrbitControls class, but if that doesn't phase you, don't worry about it.
+You won't be able to select a preset in dat.GUI with the original OrbitControls class, but if that doesn't phase you, don't worry about it - use the official edition from a more reliable CDN at `https://cdn.jsdelivr.net/npm/three-orbitcontrols@2.1.2/OrbitControls.min.js`.

-Let's tweak the controls parameter to make the camerawork smooth and tidy.
+Let's tweak the `controls` parameters to make the camerawork smooth and tidy.
 ```js
 controls.target = new THREE.Vector3(0,10,0);       //Slightly above (0,0,0) to frame the visual better.
 controls.enableDamping = true;                     //Makes for a smoother camera experience.